Community Detection in Weighted Multilayer Networks with Ambient Noise: Introduction

+In Section \ref{sec:data}, we describe the terminology alongside the \textit{Philadephia Neurodevelopmental Cohort} (PNC) data for the main case study.
+We then describe the model and its method of (variational) inference in Section \ref{sec:model_inference}, and its specific mechanics in Section \ref{sec:est_algorithm}.
+In Section \ref{sec:results_PNC}, we describe the analysis and results for the PNC case study.
+In Section 6, Model performance is assessed using synthetic experiments that closely match the results derived from the data.
 While distinguishing psychosis spectrum will be the primary focus of the proposed methodology, it is useful to find latent structure in other types networks.
 We also demonstrate the method on (1) US congressional voting data and (2) human mobility (bikeshare) data in Appendices \ref{app:voting},\ref{app:results_bikeshare}.